SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 For this documentation, we're assuming a basic setup is done for the iOS SDK.
-You can achieve this by following the steps [iOS Setup][ios-bare-minimum-setup] and [iOS SDK Configuration][ios-bare-minimum-configuration] of the Bare Minimum Implementation chapter.
+You can achieve this by following the steps [iOS Setup][ios-bare-minimum-setup] and [iOS SDK Payment Session][ios-bare-minimum-payment-session] of the Bare Minimum Implementation chapter.

 You need to listen to some state updates from the Payment session, updating your UI and informing the user according to the events.
 You do this by implementing